-In my last post, we took a look at how marketing and sales technology can create a seamless discovery experience.
+In my last post, we took a look at how tour operator marketing software can create a seamless discovery experience.

 Let’s continue where I left off— Laurel’s on the Whistler Ebike website about to make our reservation.

 She fills out the booking form, places the order, and pays the deposit.